The Linux Kernel

 - The system daemon of D-Bus is launched at start up and is primarily used for managing hardware.

 - A Desktop Environment, KDE is a very Kool Desktop Environment.
+Gnome, Xfce, MATE and many more are popular alternatives.

 - Tiling window managers are a popular alternative to a full desktop environment.